effaf/tech_journal/perspective_on_git.md

 $ cat .git/HEAD
 ref: refs/heads/main
 ```
-When you checkout to a different branch, the HEAD gets updated accordingly
+When you checkout to a different branch, the `HEAD` gets updated accordingly
 </details>

 <details>
-<summary> `.git/objects` </summary>
+<summary> <code>.git/objects</code> </summary>
 <br>
 This is our storage.
 All the compressed files are stored here.
-It is named objects the files are stored as objects.
-Specifically, a binary large object (blob).
-Here is a visualization of changes taking place inside this repository for most commonly used commands.
+It is named objects because the files are stored as objects.
+Specifically, a <b>bi</b>nary <b>l</b>arge <b>ob</b>ject (blob).
+Here is a visualization of changes that take place in the repository for commonly used commands.

 ```
 $ cd git-visuals/.git/objects